ENHANCING THE PERFORMANCE

 Effective training requires dialogue.
 ACCESS specializes in delivering knowledge transfer programs using a highly-participatory approach embodied in adult learning principles.
 Among its key pedagogical tools, ACCESS employs the experiential-based learning cycle (EBL) to shape capacity development around real work situations within the organization.

-Learning methods often utilize structured learning exercises (SLEs) such as simulations, role plays and other techniques that provide a real-world context for learning, ACCESS’s training courses establishes the institutional processes and systems needed to sustain new capabilities.
+Learning methods often utilize structured learning exercises (SLEs) such as simulations, role plays, and other techniques that provide a real-world context for learning.
 In most cases, trainings are actually training-workshops, in which the participants are supported to analyze the situation in their own institution, identify gaps, and initiate the process of revising and enhancing systems, policies, and procedures as well as their own knowledge, skills and attitudes.